mongodb/docs/source/migrate-to-pymongo4.rst

 Database.profiling_info is removed
 ..................................

-Removed :meth:`pymongo.database.Database.profiling_info` which was deprecated in PyMongo 3.12.
+Removed :py:meth:`pymongo.database.Database.profiling_info` which was deprecated in PyMongo 3.12.
 Query the `'system.profile' collection`_ instead.
 Code like this::

   profiling_info = db.profiling_info()